Karl Jørgen Steen. 20 KG typical Alta Salmon

 50. Zambezi River, Zambia: Tiger Fish.

-Alta Laksefiskeri Interessentskap (ALI) holds all to the rights to fishing in the Alta River.
+Alta Laksefiskeri Interessentskap (ALI) holds all the rights to the fishing in the Alta River.

-Under "utenbygsfiske" you find details about the bank account you can use.
+Under "utenbysfiske - info - fiske etter St. Hans" you find details about how to do the registration.
 You also find the prices for the licenses.

 The exclusive fishing rights are sold to five syndicates.
 These syndicates have their own rules for how to become a member.